icukovic/gingerbill.org-source/content/article/2025-04-22-unstructured-thoughts-on-oss.md

 [^spooner]: The original quote: "But whether the Constitution really be one thing, or another, this much is certain - that it has either authorized such a government as we have had, or has been powerless to prevent it.
 In either case it is unfit to exist.” — Lysander Spooner, No Treason: The Constitution of No Authority.

+## Ideals are not Principles

 All of these lists of ideals of essential freedoms—and I'd argue they are not principles in the slightest—have not aided in anything in the long run.
-To use the [FSF's list](https://en.wikipedia.org/wiki/The_Free_Software_Definition#The_Four_Essential_Freedoms_of_Free_Software) for example:
+To use the [GNU's list](https://en.wikipedia.org/wiki/The_Free_Software_Definition#The_Four_Essential_Freedoms_of_Free_Software) for example:

 * The freedom to run the program as you wish, for any purpose (freedom 0).